PowerLoom/docs/docs/Protocol/Protocol_v2/validator.md

 ### Batch validation

-The finalized CID of every project ID committed by the sequencer in the `PENDING` state moves to a `FINALIZED` state when majority of the validators submit their attestations on that finalization.
+The finalized CID of every project ID committed by the sequencer in the `PENDING` state moves to a `FINALIZED` state when a majority of the validators submit their attestations on that finalization.

-In case the majority of validators do not agree to the finalization, a resubmission workflow is triggered.
-This time the validators work on re-creating the snapshots against the project IDs that did not reach consensus for finalization, and re-submit them to the protocol state to be resolved by the same consensus rules.
+In the case where a majority of validators do not agree to the finalization, a resubmission workflow is triggered.
+This time, the validators work on re-creating the snapshots against the project IDs that did not reach consensus for finalization, and re-submit them to the protocol state to be resolved by the same consensus rules.

 #### Trigger for batch validation